 A graduate student in good standing may obtain up to 3 course credits by special examination in courses offered by the University of Redlands.
 Application for credit by examination must be made in advance to the appropriate dean.
-That approval, along with that of the department concerned and a receipt from the Business office indicating payment of a special fee, are necessary before the examination may be taken.
+That approval, along with that of the department concerned and a receipt from the Office of Business and Finance indicating payment of a special fee, are necessary before the examination may be taken.